 After devising the mechanism for fermion formation, we explored its expressions further, and found that there would be 'clouds' of fermions surrounding regular matter.

-These fermions would not be conserved like ordinary matter.
-Instead, they would be formed only once, then radiate away as bosons, effectively disappearing into vacuum, perhaps to form other fermions elsewhere.
+These fermions would not be conserved like ordinary matter, and would resemble quantum fluctuations (but with a deterministic origin!).
+They would be formed only once, then radiate away as bosons, effectively disappearing into vacuum, perhaps to form other fermions elsewhere.

 For this to be sustained, we require: